Autianic/clockworkpi-linux/README.md

 After that, you probably want to expand the OS filesystem.
-Use gdisk or some other tool to update the partition table to the new size, otherwise partitoning tools may still think that the SD card is of a small size.
+Use gdisk or some other tool to update the partition table to the new size, otherwise partitoning tools may think that the SD card is of a small size (the same size as the image that was used for the SD card).

-Using `gdisk`, perform `r` to get into recovery and transformation options, `d` to use the main GPT header to create the backup GPT header at the end of of the space and write the changes using `w`, accept with `y` and continue.
-The partitions are not changed.

 Using `gdisk`, use `w` to let gdisk detect the new medium size and place the second GPT header to a new location, accept the correction with `y` and accept with `y` again to write the changes to the SD card.
-The partitions are not yet changed.
+The partitions are not changed yet.

-Afterwards the OS partition can be resized using gparted or partitionmanager.
+Afterwards the OS partition can be resized using gparted, partitionmanager or any other appropriate partition manager.

 When done, eject the SD card using `eject /dev/disk/by-id/...` (you may also use the classic `/dev/sdx` path pattern instead of `/dev/disk/...`), insert it into